apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ### OpenID Connect Key Rotation

-CAS can now be configured to rotating keys in the OpenID Connect keystore automatically based on a predefined schedule.
+CAS can now be configured to rotate keys in the OpenID Connect keystore automatically based on a predefined schedule.
 Rotation will include previous keys as well as current and future keys to assist with integrations and caching concerns.
-There is also a revocation schedule for old inactive keys that should be put removed from the keystore.
+There is also a revocation schedule for old inactive keys that should be removed from the keystore.

 ## Other Stuff